SuperOfficeDocs/crmscript/docs/api-reference/classes/NSTicketAgent/NSTicketAgent.md

 # NSTicketAgent

-Agent used for Ticket functions
+Agent used for Ticket functions.

+## Example

 ```crmscript
 NSTicketAgent agent;